Answer to Question #10494 Submitted to "Ask the Experts"

 Dental CT: 0.9 mSv*

-Your second question is regarding HPS Position Statement PS010-2 and whether the doses refer to effective doses or to organ doses.
+Your second question is regarding the HPS Position Statement on Radiation Risk in Perspective and whether the doses refer to effective doses or to organ doses.
 Your assumption is correct that it refers to effective dose.
 Effective dose takes into account nonuniform sensitivity of specific organs to radiation.
 For example, if your whole body was exposed uniformly to a radiation dose of 0.3 mSv, your risk of a fatal cancer would be greater than if only a single organ was exposed to 0.3 mSv.
 To account for this, risk factors have been assigned to specific organs depending on their sensitivity to radiation and are used to determine effective dose.

 The 50 mSv dose referred to in the HPS position statement is effective dose and it corresponds to the 6 mSv medical dose you calculated (or the 7.7 mSv medical dose I calculated).
 You are indeed comparing apples to apples.